bigguystevieb1/blooket-hack/README.md

 **MAKE SURE TO TYPE "Javascript:" in the search bar before you paste the link or else the hacks won't work!**

 GOOD UPDATE!!
-I have fixed the "Max Tokens And XP." & "Spam Duplicate Boxes" Please let me know if they don't work for you.
+I have fixed the "Max Tokens And XP." & "Spam Open Boxes" Please let me know if they don't work for you.

 UPDATE!!
 I am aware of some of the hacks not working, I am currently working on trying to fix some of them.
 Thank you for your patience.